 Early sunlight is slowly cutting the dark of a windowless wooden cottage through the gaps between the beams.
-Vang, a forty-eight years old man of Hmong tribe, is already starting a motorbike and urging his family to hurry up.
-His wife Singh, a forty-two years old, dressed in a traditional garb, sits right behind him.
-Next comes his daughter Dao, six years old girl, carrying her eleven months young sister in a carrier on her back.
+Vang, a forty-eight years old Hmong, is already starting a motorbike and urging his family to hurry up.
+His wife Singh, a forty-two years old, dressed in a traditional Hmong garb, sits right behind him.
+Next comes his six years old daughter Dao, carrying her eleven months young sister in a carrier on her back.
 She sits behind her mom and they are set to go.
 Vang drives them to the bus station in Sa Pả few miles away.

 Sa Pả in Lào Cai province, a lively tourist center of north-west Vietnamese mountains, is waking up to the usual morning haze of high altitude.
 As busses with tourists arrive and people start to fill the square, trying to figure out which way is their hotel, Vang approaches them with his very bad English: